HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ![](assets/standard/image51.png)

+> !Note
+>
-Notice: After enable the function, there may be great influence on execution efficiency of INSERT, UPDATE and DELETE of SQL statements, and may result in increasing delay of SQL operation; it may also increase the circumstance of Lock Wait and Deadlock.
+> After enable the function, there may be great influence on execution efficiency of INSERT, UPDATE and DELETE of SQL statements, and may result in increasing delay of SQL operation; it may also increase the circumstance of Lock Wait and Deadlock.
 Please make the choice upon careful consideration.

 #### Table level control when creating a table